Last updated 10th June, 2025

 Updating your bathroom with some new bathroom tiles may inspire you to change your fittings or taps.
 This is a relatively cheap way to reinvent your bathroom without all the expense and upheaval of replacing the entire suite.

 To compliment your new tiles, you may want to budget for a decorator for wallpapering or painting your woodwork.
-A professional decorator will cost between £150-£200 per day.

-Finally, if radiators need to be removed for access, there is a possibility that you may have a leak once the radiator is refitted (old radiators really do not like being disturbed).
+If you try moving them yourself, there's a possibility you could have a leak once the radiator is refitted (old radiators really do not like being disturbed), in this instance you could end up needing a plumber in an emergency.

 Modern tiles offer one of the most durable and hard-wearing surfaces that can be found in a home.